djacquel/pygmeeweb.com/_posts/2013-10-13-cms-day05-sonata-page-installation.markdown

         not_found: [404]    # render 404 page with "not_found" key (name generated: _page_internal_error_{key})
         fatal:     [500]    # so you can use the same page for different http errors or specify specific page for each error

+sonata_notification:
+    backend: sonata.notification.backend.runtime

+    queues:
+        - { queue: sonata_page, types: [sonata.page.create_snapshot, sonata.page.create_snapshots]}
+        - { queue: catchall, default: true}

+    backends:
+        doctrine:
+            message_manager: sonata.notification.manager.message.default
+            max_age:         86400     # max age in second
+            pause:           500000    # delay in microseconds
+            batch_size:      10        # number of messages on each iteration
+            states:                    # raising errors level
+                in_progress: 10
+                error:       20
+                open:        100
+                done:        10000

 {% endhighlight %}

+**Note** : The sonata_block.context_manager parameter is made to avoid the error : **An exception has been thrown during the rendering of a template ("The options "manager", "page_id" do not exist.
+Known options are: "attr", "class", "code", "extra_cache_keys", "layout", "template", "ttl", "use_cache"") in SonataPageBundle::layout.html.twig at line 18.**

 ## Extending Page Bundle